-We are proud of all of our students, and we feel that we offer a wide range of subjects for all students to enjoy and be successful.
-In addition to this, we provide all students with a substantial enrichment programme that includes preparation for students' next steps, alongside many other opportunities such as charitable work, Silver Duke of Edinburgh Award, sports teams and a variety of educational visits.
+We are proud of all of our students, and believe we offer a wide range of subjects for all students to enjoy and succeed in.
+Additionally, we provide a substantial enrichment programme that includes preparation for students' next steps, alongside many other opportunities such as charitable work, the Silver Duke of Edinburgh Award, sports teams, and various educational visits.

-If you would like to find out more information about what our Sixth Form has to offer, and hear from teachers and current pupils, we will be holding a Sixth Form Open Evening in the Autumn term of 2024.
+If you would like to find out more information about what our Sixth Form has to offer, and hear from teachers and current pupils, we will be holding a Sixth Form Open Evening in the Autumn term of 2025.
 For further information, please see our Sixth Form website. https://sixth.clrchs.co.uk/